SSO is so common yet very complex. First and Foremost, you must answer two primary objectives that can make your implementation easier.

 Because any SSO solutions will touch various applications across the organization.
-Internal team in your organization must be involved for the project to be successful else it may turn out to be a game of tug of war leading to unexpected delays.
+An internal team in your organization must be involved for the project to be successful else it may turn out to be a game of tug of war leading to unexpected delays.

 Choice of the solution:

-Sometimes the customer may have a clear understanding of what they want to accomplish yet they may not be aware of the products available in the market.
+Sometimes the customer may have a clear understanding of what they want to accomplish, yet they may not be aware of the products available in the market.
 Sales pitch from product vendors are often overwhelming, choosing the right one is a challenging part.
-Customers need to investigate their needs, integration readiness, ongoing maintenance, product support, future direction and other security product compatibilities before making a product choice.
-Right choice makes a right path.
+Customers need to investigate their needs, integration readiness, ongoing maintenance, product support, future direction and other security product incompatibilities before making a product choice.
+A right choice makes a right path.

 Choice of the Vendor: